Brayantcw/brayantcw/content/posts/medical-rag-pipeline-tfm/index.md

 5. Handle citation analysis and keyword processing
 ```

-The pipeline handles thousands of papers efficiently, with error handling and retry logic for robust operation.
+It can process thousands of papers, and I added retry logic so it doesn't break when the PubMed API has a bad day.

 {{< figure src="images/medical_ingestion.png" alt="DAG medical Ingestion" caption="Medical Ingestion Dag" >}}

-#### 2. Synthetic Patient Data Ingestion DAG
+#### 2. Creating Synthetic Patient Data

-To enable patient similarity matching without privacy concerns (and to avoid the hard work of having access to actual patient data), I implemented synthetic patient data generation focused on diabetes:
+Here's a fun part: to enable patient similarity matching without dealing with privacy regulations (or the nightmare of getting access to real patient data), I built a synthetic data generator focused on diabetes patients:

 ```python
 # Synthetic patient profile structure